 Life at university brings many challenges, from meeting academic expectations to adapting to student life away from friends and family – sometimes in a foreign country – to getting to know new people and adapting to new surroundings.

 In these circumstances, it’s important to look after your health and wellbeing, in all its forms.
-Take a look at the Health, wellbeing and worship page for additional information and support on:
+Take a look at the Wellbeing and Worship pages for additional information and support on:

 If you are from a European Economic Area (EEA) country, you should obtain a European Health Insurance Card (EHIC) for you and your family before you travel to the UK, to ensure you are able to use NHS medical services.

-International (non-EEA) students, your spouse and your children, are eligible for some NHS treatments, providing that your course is for six months or more.
+Spouses and children of international (non-EEA) students are eligible for some NHS treatments, providing that the students' course is for six months or more.

-Having medical insurance can offer peace of mind.
-You may also wish to consider private medical insurance before you travel.
-Visit the NHS website for further advice for internationals.
+Having medical insurance can offer peace of mind and you may also wish to consider private medical insurance before you travel.
+Visit the NHS website for further advice.